apache/celix/bundles/device_access/example/refining_driver/README.txt

 # specific language governing permissions and limitations
 # under the License.

-A refining driver is a driver which is able to attache to certained device services and as result publishes differerent - refined - device services.
+A refining driver is a driver which is able to attach to certained device services and as result publishes different - refined - device services.
 This example will attach to device services with a "char" device category and publish
 - for every char device services found - a "word" device services.